 This simple email is very helpful to new patients because it includes all contact information.
 Optional features such as a map to your office or an “add to calendar” feature are helpful too.

-Do you still have questions?
 Would you like to see more examples?
-The Ultimate Guide to Writing Appointment Reminder Calls, Text Messages, and Emails is a free download that teaches you what you need to include in your reminder calls, text messages and emails in order to achieve the best results.
-You’ll learn best practices for each appointment reminder type and some of the rules to consider.
-Plus, you’ll get 26 Free Patient Appointment Reminder Templates.
-Includes English, French and Spanish examples!
+The Ultimate Guide to Writing Appointment Reminder Calls, Text Messages, and Emails is a free download.
+It teaches you what include in your reminders to achieve the best results.
+You’ll learn best practices for each reminder type and some of the rules to consider.
+Plus, you’ll get 26 Free Reminder Templates with English, French and Spanish examples!